Bradley-Sullivan/CS474_ImageProcessing/README.md

     ./pgm <args>

 NOTE: **Different programs for different assignments/parts may require user-supplied command-line arguments.
-First try executing without any arguments, if arguments are required a print statement will detail the correct program usage.**
+First try executing without any arguments, if arguments are required a print statement will detail the correct program usage.
+Otherwise the program will have run as intended.**

 This will run the compiled program.
 Any program output will be placed beside this executable.
 This includes any output images.